freiflo/RaspberryPi-Neopixel/README.md

     wget https://github.com/jgarff/rpi_ws281x/archive/master.zip && unzip master.zip && cd rpi_ws281x-master && sudo scons && sudo pip install rpi_ws281x

 To test everything open the strandtest.py in the library and change the variable LED_COUNT to the number of LEDs on your strip.
+Make sure to check the LED_PIN and adjust either the code or your wiring so it matches up.
 Execute the altered strandtest.py using the command: sudo python strandtest.py